Last Updated on March 22, 2021 by Creative Parenting

 And when you think about it intuitively, it makes sense:

 If a child is going to learn to speak, they need to understand the language they are hearing around them first.

 Think about it like learning a foreign language.

-Ever try to learn Spanish on your own?
+Ever try to learn Spanish (or any other language) on your own?

-Now imagine trying to learn when it’s harder to understand the words you’re hearing.
+Now, imagine trying to learn what words mean when the words are distorted.

 So if you want to be aware of what to watch for in hearing development so you can keep track of whether your child is on track…

 - Do they laugh when happy and cry when sad?